SUMMARY

 ANALYSIS

 In the past, this verse was frequently read at funerals.
 Everything is put in God’s hands.
 God gave life and God can take it again.
 In recent years, the verse shows up much less frequently.
-Though it may still seem helpful to talk about the death of an old person who has led a good and long life and now has been “called home,” it does not work so well for the young victim of a terrible automobile accident.
+Though it may still seem helpful when talking about the death of an old person who has led a good and long life and now has been “called home,” it does not work so well for the young victim of a terrible automobile accident.